Sheratan095/ft_irc/Notes.md

 DONE LIST command

-TO DO bot notify clients when the bot is connected

 TO DO check what if /TOPIC #a: new topic (du punti attaccati all'ultimo parametro)

 DONE when ctrl + c in nc